 Exodus 19:5-6 NIV

 Moses took their answer back up the mountain to God.
-While there he received directions for building and furnishing the tabernacle.
+While there, he received directions for building and furnishing the tabernacle.
 But, while he was gone, the people crafted a golden calf and began to worship it.
 No sooner had they agreed to this covenant than they broke it.
 And that became a pattern for the rest of their history.
-They seemed incapable of living up to their end of the covenant.
+They seemed incapable of living up to their end of the agreement.

 The Reason for a New Covenant